WendyWang29/GR13_Spoken_digit_classification/README.md

 # GR13_Speech_recognition
-Speech Recognition, first assignment for CMLS group 13

-2 versions available: Windows and MacOS (only one small difference in the code)
+## 2 code versions:
+* Windows
+* MacOS, Linux

+the difference lies in one line of code in the filename splitting process.
+Windows uses backslashes ( \ ) for paths to directories, while MacOS (and Linux) use the forward slash ( / ).
+This difference plays a major role in the filename splitting process in our project.

-Python libraries required:
+## Python libraries used:
+* Librosa
+* Scikit Learn
-Numpy
+* Numpy
-Pandas
+* Pandas
-Librosa
-IPython
-Matplotlib
+* Matplotlib
+* IPython
-OS
+* OS
-Scikit Learn